Thermality versus objectivity: can they peacefully coexist?: Objective States That Are Globally Thermal

-\begin{rem} Recall Remark \ref{remark:all_states_are_thermal} where, for any given state of full rank, a Hamiltonian and temperature can be found such that it can be considered thermal.
-As such, for any full rank objective state, a Hamiltonian and temperature can be found such that it can be considered also thermal.
-However, the objective states form a set of measure zero (since discord-free states have zero measure \citep{Ferraro2010}).
-Thus, the set of Hamiltonians corresponding to those objective states (up to a mutiplicative coefficient) is also zero measure. \end{rem}
+\begin{Remark} Recall Remark \ref{remark:all_states_are_thermal} where, for any given state of full rank, a Hamiltonian and temperature can be found such that it can be considered thermal.
+As such, for any full rank approximately objective state, a Hamiltonian and temperature can be found such that it can be considered also thermal.
+However, the objective states form a set of measure zero (as discord-free states have zero measure~\citep{Ferraro2010}).
+Thus, the set of sub-component Hamiltonians directly corresponding to those objective states (up to a mutiplicative coefficient, and not including high-energy terms) is also zero measure. \end{Remark}

-Thus, for most total Hamiltonians, there is no objective state that is also exactly globally thermal.
-The Hamiltonians that do give rise to objective thermal states are given in Eqs.~\eqref{eq:H_total_1},~\eqref{eq:H_total_2}.
-They consist of strong, \emph{constant}, interactions between the system and the environments, which is unrealistic.
+Since objective states are not globally full-rank, there are no objective states that are also exactly globally thermal, and most Hamiltonians will not produce an approximately objective state either.
+The Hamiltonians that do give rise to (approximately) objective thermal states such as those given in Equations~\eqref{eq:H_total_1} and \eqref{eq:H_total_2} consist of strong, \emph{constant}, interactions between the system and the environments, which is unrealistic.